 Someone, somewhere obviously thinks there is a legitimate reason for this type of training simulation. (source)

 So when you put all of this together, it’s easy to see the future.
 The picture this is painting is that one day, a unilateral decision could be made to put our children on a bus, take them to an undisclosed location, and keep them.

 Maybe it’s time to teach your child how to bug out from school.

 I have a huge amount of faith in my child.
-So much so that we have performed some of our own drills.
-She attends a part-day advanced science program at a school 13 miles from our home.
-She’s a lot more “aware” of events going on in the world than most of her peers because we discuss things like government encroachment and tyranny on a regular basis.
-She knows that she is not to get on a bus without my prior knowledge and consent.
+So much so that we performed some of our own drills back when she was still in school.
+She was always a lot more “aware” of events going on in the world than most of her peers because we discussed things like government encroachment and tyranny on a regular basis.
+She knew that she was not to get on a bus without my prior knowledge and consent.

 If you feel that a school bug-out plan is a good idea for your child, here are a few things to consider:

 - If there are younger siblings at the school, your older children will need to plan how to connect with them, and whether or not to abort the bug-out if they can’t connect with the younger ones.

 - You need to set up a primary and secondary rally point where you’ll meet your kids.
 This should be within a couple of miles of the school, and it should be a place where your children can stay hidden from the main road.
 The plan should always be to go to the primary rally point, but if for some reason that is unsafe or inaccessible, there should be a secondary rally point that is reached by a different route.

 - Figure out the route your child will take to get to the rally point.
 Practice getting there from school.
 If possible, for reasons of safety and stealth, develop a route that does not use the main road to take them there.
 Hike or walk this route with your child until they are completely comfortable with it.